 Whether you freelance or work in retail, manufacturing, or media, your sense of color can make or break your projects.
 Learn to use color creatively in apparel, accessories, and home projects.
 Strengthen your ability to express yourself using correct color terminology in design and market assignments.
 Learn how the experts research and develop color by visiting a primary industry color and trend resource.
 Experience the reality of working with color through hands-on assignments guided by a color professional.

 Course includes a field trip.
-Course materials included.
+Some course materials included.

 Workshop leader: Ben Gomes, fabric design creative director and color authority.